vital101/plugin-update-checker/README.md

 ### Changelog

+- **4.0.1** - Fixes a bug with license validation from domain details being sent via the POST body instead of the query string.
 - **4.0.0** - Merges 1.5 years of upstream improvements and removes the naming collision work that was introduced in 3.1.0.
 The package now supports scoping with [PHP Scoper](https://github.com/humbug/php-scoper) to prevent naming collisions.
 You will need to change your Kernl instantiation from `Puc_v4_FactoryKernl` to `Puc_v4_Factory`.
 - **3.1.0** - Changes instantiation to prevent naming collisions.
 - **3.0.1** - Fixes a PHP notice that was accidentally introduced in version 3.0.0